jdanecki/FractalCL/README.md

 # Features

-* Animated fractals
+* Interactive animated fractals
 * Mouse support to zoom in/out
 * Keyboard support for changing fractals/kernel parameters
-* OpenCL support to speed up fractals calculation
+* OpenCL support to speed up fractals calculations
 * 2 colors models: RGB and HSV
 * OpenCL kernels can be executed on CPU
+* fp64 support enabled by default, can be disabled

 # Requirements